aryadiwwt/myweb/README.md

 # myweb

-A new Flutter project.
+A new Flutter Web project.

 ## Getting Started
+Please help for making the website better.

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter Web application.

 A few resources to get you started if this is your first Flutter project: